 James Ward Byrkit has brought together a cast of almost knowns.
 Emily Foxler and Maury Sterling have played a host of tv guest roles and film bit parts.
 Nicholas

 Brendon, who probably gives the best performance in the film, is best known as a regular on tvs Buffy the Vampire Slayer (1997-2003) he has an amusing line where he claims to have been a regular on tvs Roswell (1999-2002), one show that Brendon did not actually appear on (one wonders why they simply didnt use Buffy here).
-Elizabeth Gracen, a Playboy model known for taking her clothes off in various roles in the 1990s and as the lead in Highlander: The Raven (1998-9), appears as the New Age host of the party, albeit much older now than anything one saw her in previously.
+Elizabeth Gracen, a Playboy model known for taking her clothes off in various roles in the 1990s and as the lead in Highlander: The Raven (1998-9), appears as the New Age host of the party, albeit much older now.
 The bespectacled and shy member of the group is played by Lorene Scafaria, better known as the writer of Nick and Norahs Infinite Playlist (2008) and as writer/director of Seeking a Friend for the End of the World (2012).